 Upon arrival at the delivery suite, you will find 2 transducers being strapped to your belly - to monitor your contractions and baby's heart rate.
 This is called continuous cardiotography or CTG for short.
 One transducer measures your contractions while the other monitors your baby.

-In active labour, strong contractions may impair the supply of blood and oxygen to your baby.
+strong contractions may impair the supply of blood and oxygen to your baby.
 Tracings produced by this technique will help your treating team monitor your baby's wellbeing.

 2. Colour of amniotic fluid can tell you how baby is doing